-The authors thank the German Research Foundation (DFG) for funding the project NI 414/26-1, the DiSP-Biotech priority program (SPP 1934/1) and Prof. Kind from the institute of thermal process engineering at the KIT for providing crystalline lysozyme.
+The authors thank the German Research Foundation (DFG) for funding the project NI 414/26-1, the DiSP-Biotech priority program (SPP 1934/1) and Prof. Kind and Dipl.-Ing.
+Michael Barros-Groß from the institute of thermal process engineering at the KIT for providing crystalline lysozyme.
+The helpful suggestions for improving the filtration cell and the constructive discussions with Prof. Lerche are highly appreciated.